the portrait gallery

 1983-1986

-Dr Alice Garner is a teacher, historian, actor, and musician.
+Alice is a teacher, historian, actor, and musician.
 Her first professional acting role was at the age of 11 in the feature film Monkey Grip.
 She went on to work in Melbourne theatre, TV, film and radio, and highlights include Love and Other Catastrophes, Sea Change and Secret Life of Us.

 Kathryn Gilmore